 Christopher C. Mitchelmore

-Posted on May 1, 2011, in Art, French Shore, Landscapes/Geography, Tradition and tagged art, canada, Conche, Crab, fish, fishing, folk, folk art, French Shore, Great Northern Peninsula, Newfoundland, Newfoundland & Labrador, rooms, Strait of Belle Isle.
+Posted on May 1, 2011, in Art, Cultural Experiences, Culture, Nature and tagged art, canada, Conche, Crab, Cultural Experiences, fish, fishing, folk, folk art, Great Northern Peninsula, Newfoundland, Newfoundland & Labrador, rooms, Strait of Belle Isle.
 Bookmark the permalink.
 Leave a comment.